MDHSRobotics/HolySee/README.md

    * ISee enables the operator to select which channel is streamed from the robot to the console
    * ISee provides the operator with a video streamer viewer to view the selected feed

-For more information, see For background information, see [Robot Vision Concepts](https://github.com/MDHSRobotics/TeamWiki/wiki/Robot%20Vision%20Concepts).
+For more information, see For background information, see [Understanding HolySee](https://github.com/MDHSRobotics/TeamWiki/wiki/Understanding%20HolySee).